magdalent/Free-Code-Camp-Tribute-Project/README.md

 # Free-Code-Camp-Tribute-Project 🫐
-The first project in the free code camp responsive web design certificate.\
+The first project in the free code camp responsive web design certificate.

-## Link to the final project here:
+## A Link to see the finished project here 🐰:
 https://codepen.io/magdalent/pen/oNzdmMG